Megwana/whatcamefirst/README.md

 ### Imagery

 - For the website background, I wanted to have an ancient background.
-However, I wanted this to be more fun and educational appearing rather than a real life photo.
+However, I wanted this to be more fun and educational appearing rather than a real-life photo.
-The cartoon image of the pyramids felt perfect for a bright background and suiting the history theme well.
+The cartoon image of the pyramids felt perfect for a bright background and suited the history theme well.

 ### Accessibility